mrabelwahed/Journal/README.md

 # Journal
 Multi-module Android app built with Jetpack Compose and the latest android libraries.
+[InProgress.....]

 # Preview